© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn on Bridge-end Pasture, 300m north-east of Two Thorne Fields Farm is a scheduled monument protected by Historic England under reference 1008072.
 View the official record →

-Round cairn on Bridge-end Pasture, 300m north-east of Two Thorne Fields Farm is a Bronze Age funerary monument located in Derbyshire.
+Round cairn on Bridge-end Pasture, 300m north-east of Two Thorne Fields Farm is a Bronze Age burial monument located in Derbyshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008072.

 Round cairn on Bridge-end Pasture, 300m north-east of Two Thorne Fields Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008072.